microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

   **Member**                                                                             |      **Description**
   ---------------------------------------------------------------------------------------| ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   **EVT_DMF_MODULE_OnDeviceNotificationPostOpen\* EvtModuleOnDeviceNotificationPostOpen** |  After the Module has been opened, this callback is called.
 This tells the Client that the Module is ready for use (meaning that its Module Context is initialized and Module Methods may be called).
 This callback can tell Clients that the Module's resources have arrived.
 The Module's Methods may be called from this callback.
   **EVT_DMF_MODULE_OnDeviceNotificationPreClose\* EvtModuleOnDeviceNotificationPreClose** |  Before a Module is closed, this callback is called.
-This tells the Client the Module's Context will not longer be valid and its Module Methods should no longer be called.
+This tells the Client that the Module's Context will no longer be valid and its Module Methods should no longer be called.
 This callback can tell Clients that the Module's resources have been removed.
 The Module's Methods may be called from this callback.

 DMF Client API for Instantiating Modules
 ----------------------------------------